Tech notes

 Personal devices #

-- [#Weird] personal computer: an old notebook, refurbished by me, with latest Ubuntu
+- personal computer: notebook with 32GB ram and latest Ubuntu

 - [#Weird] smartphone: an "old" (made obsolete, but with very good hardware) smartphone with LineageOS.
 I used DivestOS for years; unfortunately, it got discontinued.

-- [#Weird] smartwatch: pinewatch.
-I use it mainly for its vibrational alarm clock feature, that allows me to wake up early without disturbing other people in the house.
+- smartwatch: PineTime.
+Open-source, by Pine64.
+I use it mainly for its vibrational alarm clock feature.

 Software/services #